react-querybuilder/react-querybuilder/website/versioned_docs/version-7/compat.md

 title: Compatibility packages
 ---

 The default React Query Builder components, being basic HTML5 form controls, are very flexible when it comes to styling (primarily through the [`controlClassnames` prop](./components/querybuilder#controlclassnames)).
-However, some style libraries require different HTML structure to style their form controls correctly.
+However, some style libraries require custom components or different HTML structure to style their form controls correctly.

 ## Packages

 Official component packages compatible with several popular style libraries are available under the [`@react-querybuilder` org on npm](https://www.npmjs.com/org/react-querybuilder).

-You can see each alternate component package in action by clicking the corresponding link on the [demo page](/demo).
-The "Demo" links in the table below will load the demo with the respective style library preselected, and the CodeSandbox links will open [codesandbox.io](https://codesandbox.io) with an editable example of the library preloaded.
+You can see each alternate component package in action by choosing the corresponding "Style library" option on the right-hand side of the [demo page](/demo).
+The "Demo" links in the table below will load the demo with that style library preselected, and the [CodeSandbox](https://codesandbox.io)/[StackBlitz](https://stackblitz.com) links will open a sandbox on the respective platform with an editable example of the library preloaded.

 | Official site                                       | Compatibility package                                                                        | Demo                    | CodeSandbox                                                                                                               | StackBlitz                                                                                                                      |
 | --------------------------------------------------- | -------------------------------------------------------------------------------------------- | ----------------------- | ------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- |